Welcome to EarlParkIndiana.com

 Online Home of Earl Park, Indiana

-Town board meeting, 2nd Saturday of the month, 9:00 AM (EST) at the town hall.
+Town board meeting, 2nd Monday of each month 7pm (EST) at the town hall.

 For a printable Self Guided Driving Tour brochure of the Benton County Wind Farm click the links below.